sensoworks/docs/docs/platform/platform-architecture.md

 ![](/docs/assets/images/sensoworks-logo.png)

-Each component implements a specific function and works together with the other services, to offer the IoT backbone to the client’s needs.
+Each component implements a specific function and works together with the other services, to offer all the IoT functionalities of the platform.

 # **Multitenancy**